 Lens Technology

-The most important feature in prescription safety glasses is the right set of lenses.
+When choosing safety eyewear, what is most important about choosing protective eye gear is the lens quality.
 The lenses are what offer prescription vision, impact protection, UV protection and other key features.
 Here are some main features to look for in dependable lenses:

 Lenses can be tinted in a number of shades and colors.
 Some, like blue or yellow, are actually designed to improve low-light vision in outdoor use.
 Others, like gray, brown or black, shield your eyes from harsh reflections and direct sun exposure.